Pittsburgh Panthers men's soccer: History

 After a 30-year tenure as head coach, Bemis was succeeded in 1984 by Joe Luxbacher, a former standout player and captain for the program who also served as an assistant under Bemis.
 Pitt moved from the West Penn conference to the Big East Conference for the 1985 season.
 In that first season in the Big East, Pitt finished atop the Big East South Division with an undefeated 4–0 record and appeared in the 1985 Big East Tournament where they lost their first game eventual Big East tournament champion Syracuse.
 Pitt followed that with a second place in the South Division in 1986.
 Pitt would also finish second in the regular season conference standings in 1992 and 1995, years when the Big East was not broken into divisions, with Luxbacher winning Big East Coach of the Year in each of those seasons.
 While a member of the Big East, Pitt would advance to the Big East soccer tournament six times, including in 1995, when an injury riddled team set a program record for number of wins, including victories over 11th-ranked St. John's and fourth-ranked Rutgers.
 The 1995 team lost in the Big East tournament championship game to St. John's, but finished the season ranked 22nd in the nation in the final Coaches' Poll.

 Following the demolition of Pitt Stadium in 1999, the soccer team moved its games to various locations, but primarily played home games at Founder's Field in Harmarville, Pennsylvania, an off-campus venue.
 The program returned to campus when it moved into the Petersen Sports Complex, which houses the Ambrose Urbanic Field soccer facility, in the spring of 2011.
 Ambrose Urbanic Field, which serves as both the practice and competition venue for the Pitt soccer team, contains 735 seats and a FIFA-certified "Duraspine" pitch.
 The first game held at the soccer facility was an exhibition played by the men's team against the Pittsburgh Riverhounds on March 20, 2011.
 The team also uses the on-campus Cost Sports Center for indoor practice during inclement weather.

 In 2013, Pitt moved to the Atlantic Coast Conference (ACC), bringing the Panthers into another historically strong league with 15 national championships in men's soccer.
 Luxbacher retired as coach following the 2015 season.
-Jay Vidovich, a former national collegiate coach of the year, was hired as Pitt's head soccer coach in 2015, and led Pitt to a top 25 ranking and an NCAA tournament appearance in 2019.
+Jay Vidovich, a former national collegiate coach of the year, was hired as Pitt's head soccer coach in 2015, and has led Pitt to top 25 rankings, five NCAA tournament appearances, and two College Cups.